-v<X>.<Y>.<Z>
+v < X > . < Y > . < Z >

-- < is an integer that represents the minor version.
+- is an integer that represents the major version.
+Indicates a backward-incompatible change. - is an integer that represents the minor version.
 Indicates a minor update.
 Redfish introduces new functionality but does not remove any functionality.
 The minor version preserves compatibility with earlier minor versions.
 For example, a new property introduces a new minor version of the resource. - <z> is an integer that represents the errata version.
 Indicates a fix in an earlier version.
 For example, a fix to a schema annotation on a property introduces an errata version of the resource.